rogurr/patina-qemu/docs/Rust_Integration.md

   }
 ```

-The `#if` statements in that section are primarily for selecting either the debug or release flavor of the binary from the
+The reason that section contains the `#if` statements is to support selecting either the debug or release flavor of the
-nuget feed, but also support using a command line parameter to define a newly created .efi binary.
-By setting the
+binary from the nuget feed and to support using a command line parameter to define a newly created .efi binary.
+By setting
-`DXE_CORE_BINARY_OVERRIDE` define to the new binary's file path when running Stuart, it will be included without having
+the `DXE_CORE_BINARY_OVERRIDE` define to the new binary's file path when running Stuart, it will be included without having
 to modify the .fdf file.

 ```cmd